 Learning Disabilities (LD) are a heterogeneous group of disorders manifested by significant difficulties in the acquisition and use of listening, speaking, reading, writing, reasoning, or mathematical skills.
 LD documentation must include a complete psycho-educational assessment, with all subtests and standard scores reported for both aptitude and achievement.

-Psychological/psychiatric disorders are mood and anxiety disorders including depression, bipolar disorder, posttraumatic stress disorder, panic disorder, and obsessive-compulsive disorder.
+Mental Health Conditions are disorders including depression, eating disorder, bipolar disorder, posttraumatic stress disorder, panic disorder, and obsessive-compulsive disorder.
 Documentation involves establishing the credibility of the diagnosis, the severity of the impairment, and the suitability of recommended accommodations.